Income Protection Insurance – Protecting Your Most Important Asset

 Around 10 per cent weren’t even aware of what income protection is, particularly younger generations.

 The reality is that income protection is one of the most important forms of insurance you can hold – without it, if something goes wrong, you may not be able to cover even the most basic living expenses requirements, let alone save and invest for retirement.
-It is also essential that you understand what your income protection insurance covers and that you source it from a reputable provider with a good track record for responding to claims.
+It is also essential that you understand what your income protection insurance covers and that you source it from a reputable insurance provider with a good track record for responding to claims.

 Income protection insurance really is an essential part of your financial planning strategy.